Can a Federal Employee Lawyer Help to Save Your Career?

 Getting justice can be complicated, however.
 Federal employees must follow special procedures, with different deadlines and administrative requirements than private-sector workers.
 Claims must pass through certain channels, with decisions being rendered at various stages by the employee's agency or a body such as the Merit Systems Protection Board (MSPB) or the Equal Employment Opportunity Commission (EEOC).

 Government employees often try to navigate these multi-tiered systems by themselves — but it's a real challenge.
 Having a competent guide is a good idea, especially if your federal career is on the line.
+Invariably, the agency will have its defense attorneys involved throughout the process.
+An attorney for the employee can help balance the process and even the playing field.

 People ask us:

-The federal employment attorneys at The Employment Law Group® law firm have decades of experience representing federal workers in a broad range of cases, including claims of discrimination, retaliation, harassment, and whistleblowing.
+The federal employment attorneys at The Employment Law Group® law firm have decades of experience representing federal employees in a broad range of cases, including claims of discrimination, retaliation, harassment, and whistleblowing.
 Our firm frequently argues before the MSPB, the EEOC, the Office of Special Counsel (OSC), various Offices of the Inspector General (OIG), and federal courts.

 Before the MSPB, for instance, our civil service lawyers helped a government employee to prove that she faced retaliation — including a missed promotion — because of her efforts to keep patients safe.
 In another example, our law firm established that a federal whistleblower was protected by the Whistleblower Protection Act without needing to prove that the behavior he reported was illegal.